Skip to main content

 What we test

-Each domain maps to established OWASP testing categories.
-Findings are returned with severity, evidence, affected endpoint, and remediation context.
+Each domain maps to established OWASP, CWE, and CIS testing categories — covering pre-deploy IaC and SAST analysis, live cloud configuration auditing, and runtime DAST.
+Findings are returned with severity, evidence, affected asset, and remediation context.

 Information Gathering & Attack Surface